NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 # Weather Analysis with SQLAlchemy and SQLite

 Advanced Data Storage and Retrieval using SQLAlchemy to connect to and query a SQLite database.
-Then, use statistics like minimum, maximum, and average to analyze data.
+Executed statistical analysis with Python, produced visuals with Matplotlib, and provided business recommendations.

 ## Business Problem